Jackson leads North Carolina against Louisville after 26-point game - WTOP News

 Louisville, Kentucky; Wednesday, 6 p.m.
 EST

-BOTTOM LINE: North Carolina visits Louisville after Ian Jackson scored 26 points in North Carolina’s 97-81 victory over the Campbell Fighting Camels.
+BOTTOM LINE: North Carolina visits Louisville after Ian Jackson scored 26 points in North Carolina’s 97-81 win over the Campbell Fighting Camels.

-The Cardinals have gone 5-3 in home games.
-Louisville has a 2-0 record in one-possession games.
+The Cardinals are 5-3 in home games.
+Louisville scores 78.0 points and has outscored opponents by 6.3 points per game.

 The Tar Heels have gone 1-0 against ACC opponents.
-North Carolina is second in the ACC scoring 86.5 points per game and is shooting 47.6%.
+North Carolina averages 86.5 points while outscoring opponents by 7.1 points per game.

-Louisville is shooting 42.8% from the field this season, 0.1 percentage points lower than the 42.9% North Carolina allows to opponents.
-North Carolina has shot at a 47.6% rate from the field this season, 2.5 percentage points above the 45.1% shooting opponents of Louisville have averaged.

 LAST 10 GAMES: Cardinals: 6-4, averaging 76.6 points, 35.8 rebounds, 12.6 assists, 6.4 steals and 2.5 blocks per game while shooting 42.9% from the field.
 Their opponents have averaged 74.2 points per game.